Ketan2010/boook.github.io/README.md

 This is my first web development project implemented while learning :)
--No directory structure
+* No directory structure
--No javascript
+* No javascript
--No database
+* No database
--Simple Frotend
+* Simple Frotend